artsy/hokusai/docs/Getting_Started.md

 5) Build and push an image to ECR

-`hokusai local push` will build and push an image to ECR.
+`hokusai registry push` will build and push an image to ECR.
 By default, it tags the image as the SHA1 of the HEAD of your current git branch (by calling `git rev-parse HEAD`).
 You can override this behavior with the `--tag` option, although this is not recommended as creating builds matched to the SHA1 of Git tags gives you a clean view of your ECR project repository and deployment history.

 The command will also tag the image as `latest`.
 This image tag should not be referenced in any Kubernetes YAML configuration, but serves only as a pointer, which is referenced when creating a Kubernetes environment.

 The command aborts if any of the following conditions is met:
 - The working directory is not clean (you have uncommitted changes)
 - The working directory contains any files specified in your `.gitignore` file
-- The ECR project repository already contains the specified tag
+- The project registry already contains the specified tag

 The reason for these conditional checks is that when building, Docker will copy your _entire_ working directory into the container image, which can produce unexpected results when building images locally, destined for production environments!
 Hokusai aborts if it detects the working directory is unclean, or any ignored files or directories are present, as it attempts to prevent any local configuration leaking into container images.

-Once an image is pushed, you can list the images and tags in the ECR project repository with: `hokusai remote images`.
+Once an image is pushed, you can list the images and tags in the project registry with: `hokusai registry images`.

 6) Create the Kubernetes staging environment and environment configuration